Hospital-CM0639-1/service-doctors/README.md

 - Update a patient vitals
 - Delete a patient vitals

+_Patient Assign to Doctor_
+- List assigned patients to a doctor

 Docker
 ========
 Before to create the image and run the docker container, change the datasource of _application.properties_: